bafs-id/poc-vehicle-trip-playback/README.md

 - Renders the route on a Leaflet map: blue polyline + red speeding sub-runs + start/end markers + event markers + a moving playhead.
 - Filter by date, click a trip, adjust the speed threshold, scrub the timeline, and play at 1× / 2× / 4× / 8× / 16×.
 - Fly the map to any speeding event.
+- Selected vehicle is reflected in the URL path (e.g. `…/ZS-47`) with browser back/forward support.

 ## Tech stack